 Yes.
 We just ask that if you decide to rent your property out, then you seek prior approval from your building and contents insurance providers and if your property is leasehold then you make sure that your freeholder is also in agreement.

 Metro Bank 24/7.
-Check balances, make payments, see transactions and open new accounts any time - all with internet banking.
+Check balances, make payments, change your details and open new accounts any time - all with Online Banking.

 Control your money on the move with our mobile banking app.
 Check balances, move money, make payments and more wherever you are.